DevProgress/i-like-hillary-but/_issues/hillary_lgbt.md

 ##Q: But she flip-flopped on same-sex marriage, right?

-**A**: No, like many people, Hillary's views on same-sex marriage evolved over time.
-In 2013, Hillary released a video expressing **full supporty for same-sex marriage** "personally and as a matter of policy and law."
+**A**: No, like many people, Hillary's views on same-sex marriage have evolved over time.
+In 2013, Hillary [released a video](https://www.youtube.com/watch?v=6RP9pbKMJ7c) expressing **full support for same-sex marriage** "personally and as a matter of policy and law."
 As [Matt Baume at LGBTQ Nation](http://www.lgbtqnation.com/2016/10/watch-debunking-claim-hillary-clinton-bad-lgbt-people/) put it:
 >Hillary has changed her position over the last 40 years — which is another way of saying she’s improved her position.

+Check out the video for yourself:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6RP9pbKMJ7c" allowfullscreen></iframe>